mAAdhaTTah/brookjs/docs/source/custom-components-with-blackboxing-and-onmount.md

 <div>
 ```

-Using the provided helpers, the above HTML will ensure the control panel gets updated, but nothing with the `.editor` div will be touched or changed.
+Using the provided helpers, the above HTML will ensure the control panel gets updated, but nothing within the `.editor` div will be touched or changed.
 In our component, we can define it like this:

 ```js
 import { Kefir, component, children, render } from 'brookjs';